Which Accounting Basis Should I Use?

 - Accrual Basis is more complex, using more account categories.
 You will record your income when you send invoices and money is owed to you, and record expenses at the time you are billed.
 You may change your accounting basis later as your business needs change.

-For a more detailed explanation, see our blog article about cash basis vs. accrual basis accounting.
+For a detailed explanation of the different types of accounts, see our blog article about cash basis vs. accrual basis accounting.